Basic Information about Visa Obtaining Process to travel to Nepal

 Gratis visa eligibility:

-– Dependants up to the age of 16 years, holding foreign passports of Nepalese parents or either of their parent being a Nepalese citizen.
+- – Dependants up to the age of 16 years, holding foreign passports of Nepali parents or either of their parent being a Nepali citizen.

 Documents required for a visa: